 QFN Certification, is required for custom implementation of a Z-Wave ASIC.
-Contact Sales to learn more about this certification.
+Contact Support to learn more about this certification.

 Design review and testing is performed by Silicon Labs' team.
-QFN certifications only cover the custom ASIC implementation and end device(s) utilizing these must also be certified to the appropriate Classic or Z-Wave Plus standards.
+QFN certifications only cover the custom ASIC implementation and end device(s) utilizing these must also be Z-Wave plus certified.

 Certification Maintenance and Fees